-‘Big Brother 20:’ Brett And Haleigh Discuss Who Is Playing The Best Game
+‘Big Brother 20’: Brett And Haleigh Discuss Who Is Playing The Best Game

 — Big Brother (@CBSBigBrother) September 14, 2018

-As far as Brett was concerned, when he spoke to EW he felt that two of the outsiders were playing a better game than his “Level 6” alliance members.
+As far as Brett was concerned, when he spoke to EW, he felt that two of the outsiders were playing a better game than his “Level 6” alliance members.

 “Tyler made the strong move in terms of competitions, but he has a lot of blood on his hands, especially burning a final 2.
 There is still JC and Sam, who have no blood on their hands.
 I’d say Sam, because she has still remained in the house after all of this time and she hasn’t burned anyone.
 I think she has been throwing competitions ever since her HOH to appear as less of a threat,” he said.